bigwiv/Biopython-cn/en/chr04.rst

 As mentioned above, the ``SeqRecord`` has an dictionary attribute ``annotations``.
-This is used for any miscellaneous annotations that doesn°Øt fit under one of the other more specific attributes.
+This is used for any miscellaneous annotations that doesn‚Äôt fit under one of the other more specific attributes.
 Adding annotations is easy, and just involves dealing directly with the annotation dictionary: